SMSPIRITUALITY—MEDIA

 Noting

-What the practice is
+What is Noting?

 Mahasi's reading of the Satipaṭṭhāna

-Mahasi Sayadaw compressed the Satipaṭṭhāna Sutta's four-foundation framework into the noting protocol in the mid-twentieth century — the four foundations (kāyānupassanā, vedanānupassanā, cittānupassanā, dhammānupassanā) are each addressed by the same procedural instruction at a different scope of object, and the noting works through them in a sequence the classical Theravāda curriculum treats as the operative content of vipassanā.
-The labelling is not analytical commentary; it is a device for keeping attention close enough to the moment that the three recognitions the satipaṭṭhāna framework is engineered to surface — impermanence (anicca), unsatisfactoriness (dukkha), and non-self (anatta) — become available not as propositions to be assented to but as recognitions arising in the practitioner's own awareness as the noting accumulates.
-The vipassanā ñāṇa — the sixteen progressive insight-stages catalogued in Buddhaghosa's [Visuddhimagga](lexicon:visuddhimagga) — are the predictable terrain through which the noting practice moves the long retreatant.
-The Burmese pedagogy treats the stages as predictable enough that an experienced teacher can read where a student is in the sequence from a brief interview, and as load-bearing enough that the curriculum is built around them.
-Mahasi was an heir to Ledi Sayadaw's early-twentieth-century reform of lay vipassanā instruction, and his Manual of Insight (Burmese 1945, English 2016) is the closest textual reference to the institutional form the noting protocol takes inside its source tradition.
+Mahasi Sayadaw compressed the Satipaṭṭhāna Sutta's four-foundation framework into the noting protocol in the mid-twentieth century.
+The four foundations (kāyānupassanā, vedanānupassanā, cittānupassanā, dhammānupassanā) are each addressed by the same procedural instruction at a different scope of object.
+The noting works through them in a sequence the classical Theravāda curriculum treats as the operative content of vipassanā.
+The labelling is not analytical commentary.
+It is a device for keeping attention close enough to the moment that the three recognitions the satipaṭṭhāna framework is designed to surface — impermanence (anicca), unsatisfactoriness (dukkha), and non-self (anatta) — become available not as doctrines to be accepted but as recognitions arising in the practitioner's own awareness.
+The vipassanā ñāṇa, the sixteen progressive insight-stages catalogued in Buddhaghosa's [Visuddhimagga](lexicon:visuddhimagga), are the terrain through which the practice moves the long retreatant.
+An experienced teacher can read where a student is in the sequence from a brief interview.
+Mahasi was an heir to Ledi Sayadaw's early-twentieth-century reform of lay vipassanā instruction.
+His Manual of Insight (Burmese 1945, English 2016) is the closest textual reference to the institutional form the noting protocol takes inside its source tradition.

 Where the technique appears in the index